c0dejump/HawkScan/README.md

  - [ ] If re-scan a website with an existing folder, just doing a diff btw the scan to the folder (like) // interesting ?
 [P2]
  - [ ] Pre-run to check the waf sensitive (by proxy with 40 threads for exemple) // add proxy funtion [P2]
  - [ ] Check HTTP headers/ssl security: securityheaders; digicert ?
 [P3]
- - [ ] Check source code and verify leak or sensitive data in the Github // Other tool ?
+ - [ ] Check source code and verify leak or sensitive data in Github // Other tool ?
 [P3]
  - [ ] Scan API endpoints/informations leaks [P3]

 # Usage